-“A healthy gut microbiome is one with many different types of bacteria and more of the “good” bacteria.
+“A healthy gut microbiome is one with many different types of bacteria and more of the ‘good’ bacteria.
 So you want to start feeding your gut beneficial probiotics daily,” advises Dr. Hamdan.
-“Also, eating foods rich in pro (and prebiotics) is also beneficial, and examples include kefir, yogurt, miso, tempeh, fermented pickles.
+“Also, eating foods rich in pro (and prebiotics) is beneficial, and examples include kefir, yogurt, miso, tempeh, and fermented pickles.
 Just make sure that it has live cultures and hasn’t been pasteurized in any way.
 Also, try to eat as many vegetables and fruits and keep your diet diverse.
-While science is still inconclusive about how to EXACTLY increase your gut bacterial diversity, the above are good building blocks.”
+While science is still inconclusive about how to exactly increase your gut bacterial diversity, the above are good building blocks.”

-Sarah suggests a diet rich in fermented foods such as “miso, sauerkraut, kimchi and kefir, in addition to lots of variety of whole foods,” she says, noting a diverse diet is most beneficial.
+Greenfield suggests a diet rich in fermented foods such as “miso, sauerkraut, kimchi, and kefir, in addition to lots of variety of whole foods,” she says, noting a diverse diet is most beneficial.
 “The more diverse your diet, the more diverse your gut,” she says, stressing the importance of eating good sources of prebiotic-rich foods like leeks, garlic, onions, dandelion greens, chicory root, artichoke, asparagus, and bananas.”

-Natural sources of biotin
+Natural Sources of Biotin

 For natural sources of biotin, Dr, Hamdan suggests upping your intake of eggs, almonds, and cauliflower.
 In addition to these biotin superfoods, Greenfield advises adding blue cheese, camembert cheese, mushrooms, sweet potato, and spinach to your diet.